alissonsalin/adp-labs-operation-test/README.md

   - models: representation for some objects like *Operation*
   - errors: handlers to message errors
   - test: all unit tests and data generatos
-  - .env: was used to parametrize values
+  - .env: was used to parameterize values
 - The project is using Airbnb style
 - All files that are classes start with the first letter in upper case.
 - All files thar contains functions starts with the first letter in lower case.